 Collection Policy -- Music

-This policy outlines the written guidelines for the continued growth and maintenance of Middlebury College's music collection and is a supplement to the Middlebury College LIS Collection Development Policy.
+This policy outlines the written guidelines for the continued growth and maintenance of Middlebury College's music collection and is a supplement to the Middlebury College Library Collection Development Policy.
 By articulating the collection goals and policies, this document helps to ensure that the music collection supports the needs of the College community.
 The policy acknowledges the music collection's distinct roles in:

 - Supporting the teaching, learning, and research objectives of the Music Department